LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_supplied.rst

    ARKStep module.
-A recoverable failure error return from the *ARKRhsFn* is typically used to flag a value of the dependent variable :math:`y` that is "illegal" in some way (e.g., negative where only a nonnegative value is physically meaningful).
+A recoverable failure error return from the *ARKRhsFn* is typically used to flag a value of the dependent variable :math:`y` that is "illegal" in some way (e.g., negative where only a non-negative value is physically meaningful).
 If such a return is made, ARKStep will attempt to recover (possibly repeating the nonlinear iteration, or reducing the step size) in order to avoid this recoverable error return.
 There are some situations in which